View videos and slides from previous AHA Team Training webinars.

 The What and Why of TeamSTEPPS: A New Way to Look at the Tools and Concepts

 In most cases in health care, multiple experts are involved in the care of a single patient.
 However, these multiple experts do not always function together as an expert team, leading to breakdowns in communication, teamwork, and leadership – resulting in poor patient outcomes.
 Recent evidence tells us that poor communication plays a role in approximately 70% of all preventable medical errors.
 This webinar introduces the fundamentals of TeamSTEPPS concepts and tools to facilitate better teamwork, communication, and leadership – the foundations to move from a team of experts to an expert team.
-The University of Washington Medicine TeamSTEPPS faculty discussed the fundamentals of TeamSTEPPS and the systematic approach of the tools and concepts, and provided ideas on how best to implement these tools and concepts in your organization.
-The tools were highlighted into 100, 200, and 300 level skills, which will help organizations systematically move their culture to one with improved communication and teamwork, ultimately leading to improved patient outcomes.
+The University of Washington Medicine TeamSTEPPS faculty discusses the fundamentals of TeamSTEPPS and the systematic approach of the tools and concepts, and provides ideas on how best to implement these tools and concepts in your organization.
+The tools are highlighted in 100, 200, and 300 level skills, which will help organizations systematically move their culture to one with improved communication and teamwork, ultimately leading to improved patient outcomes.

 - Describe the contributing factors to medical errors and the need for improved communication and teamwork in health care.